 Egg Prewash Conditioner

 Eggs were what our grandmother used to make her hair shine.
-They’re best used as a prewash homemade hair conditioner, to bring out the shine of dull and damaged hair.
+They’re best used as a prewash homemade conditioner, to bring out the shine of dull and damaged hair.

 - Dampen your hair and then beat a large egg until it is foamy.